The Purpose of a Business is to Create Value

 The Value Proposition Relationships

-Since market success, at the strategic level, is a result of creating superior value for customers, it is the function of the value proposition to define the value of a brand offering for a target market.
+Since market success, at the strategic level, results from creating superior value for customers, it is the function of the value proposition to define the value of a brand offering for a target market.
 Marketers seeking to design relevant value propositions for their brands must first understand the value—exchange—value-based relationships and define the relationships between the customers, collaborators, company, and competitors in any given market.

-As an example, consider the relationship a manufacturer has with a retailer and the relationship the retailer has with the target customer.
+For example, consider the relationship a manufacturer has with a retailer and the relationship the retailer has with the target customer.
 The retailer (a collaborator) partners with the manufacturer (the company) to deliver products (a value) to the target customer.
-The customer receives value from the manufacturer by way of the product and the retailer’s value by way of delivery and service of the product.
+The customer receives value from the manufacturer by way of the product and the retailer’s value through the product’s delivery and service.
 Both the manufacturer and retailer receive value from the customer through the revenue generated by the customer.
 Additionally, the retailer gets value from the manufacturer through varied trade promotions granted by the manufacturer.
-The manufacturer receives the retailer’s benefit through the services performed by the retailer on behalf of the manufacturer, i.e., product advertising and promotions (See diagram below).
+The manufacturer receives the retailer’s benefit through the retailer’s services on behalf of the manufacturer, i.e., product advertising and promotions (See diagram below).

 The Optimal Value Proposition Critical Questions